 That’s where the debt-to-income ratio steps in.
 It measures if you have too much debt compared to your income.
 The ratio allows lenders and yourself to figure out if you can afford additional debt payments.
 If you’re applying for a loan with excellent credit but really high debt-to-income ratio, you’ll most likely get denied.

-What is the debt-to-income ratio?
-Also referred to as DTI, it’s a ratio that compares your monthly debt expenses to your monthly gross income.
+Debt-to-income is also referred to as DTI.
+It’s a ratio that compares your monthly debt expenses to your monthly gross income.
 It helps lenders determine your ability to repay the debt with other outstanding debts you may have.
 You can learn how to calculate your DTI ratio here.

 Do you have a high debt ratio?
 Or simply want to lower it?
 There are generally two ways to lower your debt-to-income ratio: pay off debt or increase income.

-Here are some creative ways to lower your DTI.
+Here are some creative ways to lower your debt-to-income ratio.

 Pay off debt